Uganda confirms another Ebola case

 Uganda has previously suffered multiple outbreaks of Ebola but fatalities have been kept low in part because of quick diagnoses and a rapid response mechanism.

-In the statement the ministry said a rapid response team had been dispatched to Kasese district, some 470 km (290 miles) from the capital Kampala, to help with "case management, community engagement, contact tracing, psychological support and vaccination."
+In the statement the ministry said a rapid response team had been dispatched to Kasese district, some 470 kilometres from the capital Kampala, to help with "case management, community engagement, contact tracing, psychological support and vaccination."